-- 1. BEST Medicine is open to students in grades 6-12 in any public, private, parochialor homeschool.
+- BEST Medicine is open to students in grades 6-12 in any public, private, parochial or homeschool.
 BEST Medicine projects should use engineering to solve a medical problem. - 2.
 Students may only submit one project to BEST Medicine.
 Students cannot resubmit a previous year's project unless it has been substantially expanded and redeveloped. - 3.
 Team projects are accepted at BEST Medicine with teams up to 4 students.
 A larger team may enter with the approval of the BEST Medicine Chair. - 4.
 A maximum of 15 projects can be entered from any high school or middle school.
-If your school is holding a science fair, prior to BEST Medicine, and you would like a BEST Medicine organizer to come judge your project or your students' projects you must schedule this via Dr. Brian Davis (BESTMedicine@CSUOhio.edu). - 5.
+If your school is holding a science fair, prior to April 7th, 2024, and you would like a BEST Medicine organizer to come judge your project or your students' projects you must schedule this via Dr. Brian Davis (BESTMedicine@CSUOhio.edu). - 5.
 A student may enter BEST Medicine as an independent if her/his school does not conduct a school-wide science fair.
 See the Two Paths to BEST Medicine on - 6.
 Note: All projects at BEST Medicine are subject to the review of the Scientific Review Committee (SRC).
-Projects which do not adhere to correct scientific principles, or which involve inadequate protection of human or animal subjects may be disqualified. - 7.
-If your project is accepted, an acceptance letter will be sent to the email addresses provided during online registration.
+Projects which do not adhere to correct scientific principles or which involve inadequate protection of human or animal subjects may be disqualified. - 7.
+If your project is accepted, an acceptance letter will be emailed on or before April 8th, 2024 to the email addresses provided during online registration.